-- 1.1.1 Section 112 of the Telecommunications Act 1997 (the Act) sets out the intention of the Commonwealth Parliament that bodies and associations representing sections of the telecommunications industry develop industry codes relating to the telecommunications activities of participants in those sections of the industry. - 1.1.2 The development of the Code has been facilitated by Communications Alliance through a Working Committee comprised of representatives from the telecommunications industry, Government regulatory agencies, public number directory publishers and consumer groups. - 1.1.3 The Code should be read in the context of other relevant Codes, Guidelines and documents, including the G619:2017 IPND Data Industry Guideline. - 1.1.4 The Code should be read in conjunction with related legislation and legislative instruments, including: - (a) the Act; - (b) the Telecommunications (Consumer Protection and Service Standards) Act 1999 (Cth); - (c) the Privacy Act 1988 (Cth); - (d) Telecommunications (Carrier Licence Conditions -Telstra Corporation Limited) Declaration 2019, section 10 and/or any other Prescribed Conditions; - (e) the Telecommunications Integrated Public Number Database Scheme 2017; - (f) the Telecommunications Numbering Plan 2015; - (g) the Telecommunications (Interception and Access) Act 1979; - (h) the Telecommunications (Emergency Call Service) Determination 2019 Part 4; and - (i) Telecommunications Regulations 2001. - 1.1.5 If there is a conflict between the requirements of the Code and any requirements imposed on, or exceptions provided to, a Participant by law, the Participant will not be in breach of the Code by complying with the requirements or exceptions provided by law. - 1.1.6 Compliance with this Code does not guarantee compliance with any legislation.
-The Code is not a substitute for legal advice.
+- 1.1.1 Section 112 of the Telecommunications Act 1997 (the Act) sets out the intention of the Commonwealth Parliament that bodies and associations representing sections of the telecommunications industry develop industry codes relating to the telecommunications activities of participants in those sections of the industry. - 1.1.2 The development of the Code has been facilitated by Communications Alliance through a Working Committee comprised of representatives from the telecommunications industry, Government regulatory agencies, public number directory publishers and consumer groups. - 1.1.3 The Code should be read in the context of other relevant Codes, Guidelines and documents, including: - (a) the G619 IPND Data industry guideline - (b) C540 Local Number Portability industry code; - (c) C570 Mobile Number Portability industry code; - (d) C657 Inbound Number Portability industry code. - (e) C566 Number Management Use of Numbers by Customers industry code - 1.1.4 The Code should be read in conjunction with related legislation and legislative instruments, including: - (a) the Act; - (b) the Telecommunications (Consumer Protection and Service Standards) Act 1999 (Cth); - (c) the Privacy Act 1988 (Cth); - (d) Telecommunications (Carrier Licence Conditions -Telstra Corporation Limited) Declaration 2019, section 10 and/or any other Prescribed Conditions; - (e) the Telecommunications Integrated Public Number Database Scheme 2017; - (f) the Telecommunications Numbering Plan 2015; - (g) the Telecommunications (Interception and Access) Act 1979; - (h) the Telecommunications (Emergency Call Service) Determination 2019; and - (i) Telecommunications Regulations 2001.